BYLAWS

 Section B — Notice, agenda and moderation

 The Executive Committee must give 14 days’ notice for official meetings to all Rhode Island DSA members through email, Rhode Island DSA’s current web page, and applicable social media outlets.
-The Executive Committee must also determine and distribute an agenda for an official meeting to all Rhode Island DSA members with at least 5 days notice.
+The Executive Committee must also determine and distribute an agenda for an official meeting to all Rhode Island DSA members with at least 5 days’ notice.
 The Executive Committee is responsible for moderating official meetings or delegating such moderation, and ensuring an equitable, open and inclusive discussion.
-Any member may propose items for discussion, which may be added to the agenda by a majority vote of Eligible Voters in attendance.
+Any Eligible Voter may propose items for discussion, which may be added to the agenda by a majority vote of Eligible Voters in attendance.

 Section C — Quorum